joagre/ratatoskr/ideas/r.md

    dependencies making it easy to port to restricted targets.

- * Great care has been taken to add a purely functional and encapsulating `class` definition.
+ * Great care has been taken to add a purely functional and encapsulating `struct` definition.
 It makes it possible group member variables and member functions using well known C++/Java member modifiers such as `public`,  `private`, `const` and `this` references and more.